aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 ### Starting Directory

-Make sure you are in the `exercises` directory for the language of your choice:
+Make sure you are in the `exercises` directory for the language you are using:

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}